Evaluating Memory Structure in LLM Agents: Background

-\textbf{Benchmarking Long-term Memory} frameworks is an inherently difficult task.
-Two of the most popular benchmarks for memory agents are LOCOMO~\citep{locomo} and LongMemEval~\citep{longmemeval}, focus on a chat assistant use case where the agent is expected to recall individual facts, do multi-hop look-ups and update its knowledge over time as the context changes.
+Since then, multiple lines of work propose extensions to this idea using knowledge graphs~\citep{zep,mem0,QRMem}, hierarchy~\citep{hmem,CarMem,himem,memweaver} insights from cognitive science~\citep{nemori}, note taking~\citep{amem,mem-agent}, and others~\citep{cdmem,lightmem,memmachine,superlocalmemory,implicit_memory,hymem}.
+Aside from storing user preferences, agentic memory is also used for knowledge updates~\citep{memoryllm,mplus}, iterative ``evolutionary'' problem solving~\citep{gepa,ace}, programming~\citep{researchcodeagent,talm}, embodied and virtual agents~\citep{llm-powered-embodied-agent-with-memory,robomemory,karma,memory_augmented_state_machine_prompting}.
+Recent works propose even more complex memory frameworks and operating systems~\citep{memos,memoryos} or fine-tuning the LLM to a specific memory type~\citep{memllm,memory-r1,memskill}. \textbf{Benchmarking Long-term Memory} frameworks is an inherently difficult task.
+Two of the most popular benchmarks for memory agents, LOCOMO~\citep{locomo} and LongMemEval~\citep{longmemeval}, focus on a chat assistant use case where the agent is expected to recall individual facts, do multi-hop look-ups and update its knowledge over time as the context changes.
 Other benchmarking scenarios are based on interactive conversations with user feedback~\citep{dialsim,storybench,memorybench} or convert existing long-context datasets~\citep{memoryagentbench}.
 Other more specialized benchmarks target test-time learning~\citep{evo-memory}, personalization and others~\citep{MIP-Bench, personamem-v2,locco-2025.findings-acl.1014}.
 However, recent works have found that many of these evaluation tasks do not use complex memory hierarchies~\citep{emem,memorybench,zep}.
 Notably,~\citet{emem} introduces EMem and Emem-G: simple retrieval baselines that outperform more complex memory structures on both LOCOMO and LongMemEval.
 We hypothesize that these benchmarks do not test the more advanced components of agentic memory, making it harder to analyze their effectiveness.